websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

     Hello Captain Kirk!
     ```

-The example module leverages the API and Implementation modules to produce the content returned from the `j1h1:greet` Gogo Shell command.
+The example module leverages the API and implementation modules to produce the content returned from the `j1h1:greet` Gogo Shell command.

-## Walk Through the Example
+## How to Use an OSGi Service

 * [Write Your Business Logic](#write-your-business-logic)
 * [Annotate External Service References](#annotate-external-service-references)